South Ashford Medics - Merger Information

 We are wishing to register all patients 16 and above for GP on line services.
 This will allow patients to view parts of their clinical record, book appointments on-line and also request prescriptions.
 Please let us know your email address.

-SAMs now has the capability to accept card payments where payment is required for any additional services.
+AMP has the capability to accept card payments where payment is required for any additional services.
 The practice will not be accepting cheques and cash but if this is a difficulty, please discuss with the Practice.

 Did Not Attend (DNA) for January 2019